FAQ for Day Tours

 Our camping-based multi-day tours have no facility for recharging e-bike batteries, so on many of our multi-day tours, we are not able to accommodate them.
 It may be possible on our Inn-based tours, if the bike's range is sufficient to sustain a charge all day.

 Yes, you are welcome to bring your own bike on our tours.
 When you book the tour, just let us know you are riding your own bike and we will deduct $20 off the normal cost of the tour.
+It is also great to make sure your bike has been tuned up recently for top performance.

 Our Moab day tours do not include lodging but we have a list of our personal favorites for lodging posted on our What to Do in Moab webpage.